Industry: Public Sector | Solution: Business continuity

 Solid business continuity

-The move to Citrix Workspace, and the broader shift to a cloud-first strategy, establishes a platform for business continuity.
+The shift to a cloud-first strategy improves business agility, staff productivity, and establishes a platform for business continuity.
 It will be better at responding to events, and there is less chance of a disruption to services.

 Edgeworth says his priority is ensuring the cloud works for employees.
 “We want the experience to be seamless for the city’s employees.
-We’ve already noticed workflows changing and people collaborating better.
-People aren’t as scared of the cloud in our city as they used to be.”
+We’ve already noticed workflows changing and people collaborating better.”